 If there is one thing most gardeners know how to do, and do well, it is garden recycling.
 In one way or another, we have done some making of compost– such as when we harvest our carrots or radishes, cutting the tops off and tossing them back onto the garden soil to turn them under where they are then broken down, feeding the micro-organisms in the soil and building it up.
 Let’s look at some more items that can be used for garden recycling.

 Things You Can Use in Garden Recycling

 Some of the more organic fertilizers we use are actually a form of garden recycling.
 A few of these include:

 We can also use “green” garbage from around the house and use it to recycle in the garden too.
 Here are a few more items around the home that can be recycled into the gardens and what they bring to the garden:

 Eggshells as Gardening “Green” Garbage

 If you are wondering what to do with crushed eggshells, recycle them in the garden.
 Save the old eggshells from making those scrambled eggs or breakfast burritos!
-Wash the eggshells off well and place in an open container to dry.
-Mash the shells up into a fine powder and store in a paper bag until needed.
+Wash the eggshells off well and place them in an open container to dry.
+Mash the shells up into a fine powder and store them in a paper bag until needed.

 I stress the fact that the eggshells must be smashed into a powdery form to get the benefit desired.
 Eggshells that are not made into a powdery form will take a very long time to break down, thus delaying their benefits to the plants.